vitran96/my-notes/3. Resources/Spring-boot.md

 - Max Lifetime: It is critical to set this around 2-5 minutes shorter than your [[Relational database|database]] 's global wait timeout (e.g., [[MySQL]]'s wait_timeout) to prevent "Broken Pipe" or "Connection Reset" errors.
 - Connection Timeout: 30 seconds (the default) is an eternity for a web user.
 It is better to fail fast (5 seconds) so your application can handle the error or fallback.

+## What happen if connection suddenly spike?

+- **Connection Requests are Queued:** Initially, the connection pool tries to satisfy requests using existing idle connections.
+As the spike continues, all available connections become "active".
+Subsequent requests are then put into a queue to wait for a connection to be returned to the pool.
+- **Threads Block:** The application threads handling the user requests are blocked while waiting for a connection from the pool.
+This leads to increased latency for those requests.
+- **Connection Timeout Exceptions:** If a request remains in the queue for longer than the configured `connectionTimeout` (default is typically around 30 seconds for [[HikariCP]]), it will fail and throw a timeout exception.
+The user receives an error, and the application's overall error rate increases.
+- **Application Unresponsiveness (Cascading Failure):** As more and more threads block waiting for connections, the application's general thread pool (e.g., [[Tomcat]]'s thread pool) can become exhausted.
+This prevents the application from processing new incoming requests (even those not requiring a DB connection immediately), leading to a complete application freeze.
+- **Database Overload:** Even if the application pool size is large, the database itself has a maximum number of connections it can handle.
+An overwhelming number of simultaneous queries from the application can overload the database server, leading to slow queries, lock waits, and potential database instability, exacerbating the problem.
+- **"Connection pool exhausted" Errors:** Eventually, the system will start logging "Connection pool exhausted" or "too many clients" errors, indicating a critical failure in managing database resources.

 # [[Mongo DB]]

 %% TODO: %%